View Cornelius Flynn's Obituary on telegram.com and share memories

 The family would like to extend a special thanks to Dr. Howard Sachs of UMASS for his exceptional care and commitment to Connie's health and well-being, especially in Connie's final years.

-All are welcome to gather with Connie's family and friends Tuesday March 17, 2020 from 9:30-11:00 am at St. Mary's Church in North Grafton followed by the celebration of his Funeral Mass at 11am.
-While a period of visitation will be offered there will not be a formal receiving line at church as there is a concerted effort being made to avoid the close contact between visitors and family with respect to the current environment with COVID-19.
-He will then be laid to rest at St. Philip's Cemetery in Grafton.
+All are welcome to gather with Connie's family and friends Tuesday, March 17, 2020 from 9:30-11:00 am at St. Mary's Church in North Grafton followed by the celebration of his Funeral Mass at 11am.
+While a period of visitation will be offered, there will not be a formal receiving line at church.
+There is a concerted effort being made to avoid the close contact between visitors and family with respect to the current environment with COVID-19.
+Connie will then be laid to rest at St. Philip's Cemetery in Grafton.

 Due to the current Massachusetts state of emergency with COVID-19, we will have a second Mass and celebration of life during the summer for friends and family not able to attend services at this time.
 This will provide a more personal opportunity to share stories and memories of Connie.